Duty Free Shop Scheme

 - Be responsible for the security, accountability and control of the dutiable goods

-- Obtain approval from various competent authorities, such as Changi Airport Group (CAG) and Singapore Police Force (SPF), to operate a duty free shop
+- Seek prior approval from the landlord, such as Changi Airport Group (CAG) and Singapore Cruise Centre (SCC), to operate a duty free shop

-- Undergo TradeFIRST assessment and attain at least the “Enhanced” band
+- Undergo TradeFIRST assessment and meet all the mandatory criteria while attaining minimum “Enhanced” Band

-An annual licence fee of S$70,000 is payable when the licence is issued.
+An annual licence fee of $70,000 is payable when the licence is issued.

 - Ensure inventory records and supporting documents are properly maintained and updated